 By submitting this form, you consent to receive messages from Sullivan + Strumpf.
 Message frequency varies.
 You can unsubscribe at any time by replying STOP or clicking the unsubscribe link (where available) in one of our messages.

-His signature neo-expressionist and polychromatic style has been adapted for works in museums, festivals, multi-art centres and the public domain.
+Ramesh is a contemporary artist interested in global histories and languages of figurative representation.
+He explores politics relating to idolatry, the monument, gender, race and religion with specific references to South Asian forms and imagery.
+While he is best known for his inventive approach to ceramic media, his material vernacular is broad.
+He has presented diverse works in museums, festivals, multi-art centres and the public domain.
 This has included significant presentations at the National Gallery of Australia, The Art Gallery of New South Wales, The Dhaka Art Summit, Art Basel Hong Kong and Dark Mofo festival.
-His first major permanent public artwork was recently installed at the entrance of the new HOTA gallery.

-In 2020, The Art Gallery of New South Wales acquired his monumental work ‘Avatar Towers’.
-This is an installation of 70 ceramic and bronze figures originally presented in the gallery’s historic vestibule.
-His work is held in various other public collections including the National Gallery of Australia, the Art Gallery of South Australia, The Art Gallery of Western Australia, The Museum of Applied Arts and Sciences, The Ian Potter Museum of Art and the Shepparton Art Museum.
+The Art Gallery of New South Wales acquired his monumental work ‘Avatar Towers’.
+This installation of 70 ceramic and bronze figures was originally presented in the gallery’s historic vestibule.
+His work is held in various other public collections including the National Gallery of Australia, The National Gallery of Victoria, The Kiran Nadar Museum of Fine Art, the Art Gallery of South Australia, The Art Gallery of Western Australia, The Museum of Applied Arts and Sciences, The Ian Potter Museum of Art, the Shepparton Art Museum as well as significant private collections globally.

 Photography by Bowen Arico